cudmore/mapmanager_ipynb/README.md

 The QT .jpg reader is not installed by default.
 Just use .png until this is figured out.

-# [Bokeh][bokeh] linked plotting.
+# Web browser plotting of Map Manager files using bokeh

-This is amazing, generates an html table from a pandas dataframe and quickly make some x/y plots (also in html from a pandas dataframe).
-Then on selecting points in one plot, these points are propagated to all other plots.
+Use the [bokeh][bokeh] python library to generates html pages with a table and x/y plots from a Map Manager file.
+Selecting points in one plot/table will propagate the selected points to other plots/tables.

 	python bokeh1.py